 Whilst doing some Spring cleaning back in 2013, a man threw his old PC hard drive into the trash, which quickly joined the mountain of rubbish at his local landfill site in Newport, Wales, UK.
 Little did he know at the time, that same hard drive contained a wallet filled with 7,500 Bitcoin, worth a cool £500,000 ($665,000) in the early crypto days.
-Now?
-That wallet is worth $357 million.
+At the time of him searching?
+A cool $357 million (now worth around $150 million).

 Once he realized, the man began a desperate search for the hard drive and has been searching ever since.
 Over the past eight years, James Howells has been crawling through mounds of rubbish in the hunt for his $350 million needle in a haystack – a haystack the size of a football pitch.